yrmvgh/yiufcrawl/README.md

     * Normal is the standard, unmodified parameters.
     * Easy:
         * reduces the chances of out of depth monsters spawning
-        * starts the player with 10 more hp
+        * player has 50% more hp
         * player has 50% more mp
         * increases the amount of gold spawned by 33%
         * starts player with a healing potion